BLOOMBERG Arts Intern college

 Don't miss this Bloomberg Philanthropies-sponsored opportunity to continue your professional journey in the arts.

-New York City: Artists for Humanity, The Juilliard School, Lincoln Center for the Performing Arts, Museum of Chinese in America, National Dance Institute, New York Hall of Science, New York Historical Society, Queens Museum, Signature Theatre Company, Tenement Museum, Theatre for a New Audience
+New York City: Artists for Humanity, Atlantic Theater Company, Drama Club, Intrepid Museum, The Juilliard School, Museum of Chinese in America, National Dance Institute, New 42nd Street Inc. / New Victory Theater, New York Hall of Science, The New York Historical, Signature Theatre, Socrates Sculpture Park, Theatre for a New Audience

-Funded by Bloomberg Philanthropies, the Bloomberg College Arts Internship (BCAI) is a summer arts administration-focused internship in several cities, including Baltimore, Boston, New York, Philadelphia, and Washington, D.C.
+Funded by Bloomberg Philanthropies, BAI College is a summer arts administration-focused internship in several cities, including Baltimore, Boston, New York, Philadelphia, and Washington, D.C.
 The program combines paid work experience at arts and cultural organizations with comprehensive work readiness and college preparation support.